packetbroker/pb/README.md

 client-id: "KZUCD5XAYT6EJ5BH"
 client-secret: "E67X5675UCQFTTJMUD73URQOLPA5VT4GBFLPCMUHZWK52ML5"

-# Uncomment if using pbadmin with full administrative access:
+# Uncomment if you are a Packet Broker IAM user (administrators only):
 #iam-username: "admin"
 #iam-password: "admin"
 ```

+>If you do not have an API key yet, learn below how to request one.

 ### Command-Line Interface